What is an MEd Degree?

 If your goal is to become a principal, you likely need to be certified to teach in your state and have years of teaching experience, according to BLS, and a master's degree in education is also a common requirement.
 The MEd is required for educators looking to move beyond the role of classroom teacher to the role of principal, assistant principal or curriculum coordinator, for example, according to Tanguay.

-"The MEd really gives you a good understanding of assessment, instructional strategies and the expertise to hone in on student learning as it relates to all aspects of an educational environment,” he said.
-“The MEd is the pathway that educators will choose because of that theoretical approach.”
+"The MEd (can give) you a good understanding of assessment, instructional strategies and the expertise to hone in on student learning as it relates to all aspects of an educational environment,” he said.
+That theoretical approach can be appealing to educators.

 Other popular roles outside the classroom that typically require an MEd include instructional coordinators and curriculum specialists, according to BLS.